Sowing improvements through policy

-What is the future of small farms?
+What future for small farms?

 That was the question at our recent conference with CABI.
 International participants discussed a wide range of topics.
 They included different types of smallholders, issues related to land consolidation, and new digital tools.
 Further subjects were access to seeds and financial services.
 These include a Foundation speciality, insurance.
 Here is what one of many organizations tweeted.
 A fuller publication follows soon.
 If you would like a pdf by mail, just say so.